justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 ### Project Setup

-$ `cd ../bolt`
+$ `cd ../blt_demo`
 // change directories to the project folder that was created depending on the name you chose

 ## DRUPAL-VM INTEGRATION

 Drupal-VM is a LAMP stack tuned for drupal development running on a Virtual Machine (VM).
 All that means is that it's an operating system (OS) running within your host OS.
-Bolt comes with drupal-vm out of the box, so getting things setup is pretty easy.
+BLT comes with drupal-vm out of the box, so getting things setup is pretty easy.

 First, you need to have Vagrant and Virtual Machine downloaded and installed.
 Most of the time, the stock settings should work for you but if not, there are a ton of configuration options that you can checkout at the drupal-vm github repo.
 You can pretty easily turn on/off things like nodjs and ruby among many other useful libraries and packages.
 The documenation is great, so check it out.